jorritfolmer/puppet-splunk/README.md

 ## Roadmap

+- Migrate config files into an app instead of using the `system` folder
 - Search head clustering: search head
 - Search head clustering: deployer
 - Distributed Management Console
 - Data Collection Node
+- Add defined type so multiple splunk instances can be deployed on a single system

 ## Out-of-scope